mckls/Google-Maps-on-Google-Search-to-TomTom-GO/README.md

 - [Tampermonkey](https://play.google.com/store/apps/details?id=net.biniok.tampermonkey)

-Either click on the button below, after you have installed tampermonkey or copy and paste the contents of tomtomgo-button.user.js to the desired location.
+Either click on the button below, after you have installed tampermonkey or copy and paste the contents of or save the file tomtomgo-button.user.js to the/your desired location.

 [<img src="readme/button.png">](../raw/branch/main/tomtomgo-button.user.js)